virtuozzo/cloudscripting-docs/docs/creating-templates/relative-links.md

 There are the following Cloud Scripting rules applied while parsing a relative path to a file:
   - `baseUrl` parameter is being defined
-  - verification that the linked file’s text doesn't contain whitespaces (including tabs, line breaks)
+  - verification that the linked file’s text doesn't contain whitespaces (including tabs and line breaks)
   - verification that the linked file’s text doesn't contain semicolons and round brackets

 If installation is being run from <a href="https://github.com/jelastic-jps" target="_blank">*GitHub*</a> and URL includes <b>*‘/blob/’*</b>, it will be replaced with <b>*‘/raw/’*</b>.
 In case the `baseUrl` parameter is defined without a slash at the end, it will be added automatically.